-Magnetic resonance elastography (MRE) is a new way to image the body.
-It works by combining MRI imaging with sound waves to create a visual map (elastogram) showing the stiffness of body tissues.
+Magnetic resonance elastography (MRE) is a technology that combines MRI imaging with low-frequency vibrations to create a visual map (elastogram) that shows stiffness of body tissues.

-MRE is used to detect hardening of the liver caused by many kinds of chronic liver disease.
-MRE also has the potential to become a noninvasive way to diagnose diseases in other parts of the body.
+Currently, MRE is used to detect stiffening of the liver caused by fibrosis and inflammation in chronic liver disease.
+But MRE is also being evaluated as a noninvasive way to diagnose diseases in other parts of the body.

-MRE was invented at Mayo Clinic.
-The test is available there and at various other centers.
+MRE technology was invented at Mayo Clinic.
+The test is available there and at over 1,000 other centers around the world.
 It's usually done as part of a conventional MRI exam.

 Why it's done

 MRE measures the stiffness of liver tissue in people with known or suspected liver disease.
 Liver disease can result in scarring of the liver (fibrosis), which increases the stiffness of liver tissue.

 Often, people with liver fibrosis don't experience any signs or symptoms.
 But untreated liver fibrosis may progress to cirrhosis (advanced fibrosis and scarring), which can be fatal.
 If diagnosed, liver fibrosis often can be treated to halt progression and sometimes to reverse the condition.